Features

 After clicking a task from the search results, you can view and edit it on the screen without loading the original board that the card is on.

-When you’ve opened a task from the search results, using the arrows on both sides of the card lets you navigate through the results list, as opposed to navigating through the neighboring tasks on the board - which is how these arrows work when you click a card from the board view and not from search results.
+When you’ve opened a task from the search results, using the left/right arrows on the sides of the card lets you navigate through the results list, as opposed to navigating through the neighbouring tasks on the board - which is how these arrows work when you click a card from the board view and not from search results.

 Please note, there should be no spaces used between the criteria, operator and value, like so: LVAL:RVAL

-Also, for searches that use multiple queries, simply list one query after another, separating by space, like so:
+With multi-critria queries, simply list one criteria after another, separating by space, like so:

 LVAL:RVAL LVAL>RVAL LVAL=RVAL